Breakdown: Why nighttime tornadoes fatalities are increasing

 Here are some tips, to help you stay alert at night:

-- Buy a NOAA weather radio.
+- Buy an NOAA weather radio.
 You can find these at most electronics retailers.
 They feature warning alarms that can be set to sound loudly when any National Weather Service tornado or severe thunderstorm watch or warning is issued.

 - Your smartphone can alert you.
-Most newer smartphones are able to receive alerts from local NWS office.
+Most newer smartphones are able to receive alerts from the local NWS office.

 - Know where to go.
 “Be sure you know your safe place to go before severe weather strikes